Innovate UK

 Grant in 2018

-RoslinCT is a UK-based contract development and manufacturing organization that specializes in supporting companies engaged in the development of cell-based therapeutic products.
-The company offers a range of services, including cell and gene therapy development, tissue procurement, cryopreservation studies, pre-clinical studies, and analytical development.
-By providing these comprehensive services, RoslinCT enables its clients to deliver compliant, sustainable, and affordable therapies to the market.
+RoslinCT is a UK-based Contract Development and Manufacturing Organisation (CDMO) that specializes in cell and gene therapy.
+The company offers a range of services tailored for organizations developing cell-based therapeutic products.
+Its expertise encompasses tissue procurement, cryopreservation studies, pre-clinical studies, and analytical development.
+By providing these services, RoslinCT enables its clients to create compliant, sustainable, and cost-effective therapies, supporting advancements in the field of regenerative medicine.

 Medherant